stanieldev/RIT-Obsidian-Fall-2024/Advanced Electromagnetism/Homework/Homework 4.md

 **Current always goes clockwise in this example.**

 ---

-### Question 3
+## Question 3
-A square metal loop is released from rest and falls straight down.
+*A square metal loop is released from rest and falls straight down.
 The loop is between the poles of a magnet with uniform B-field, and initially, the top of the loop is inside the field and the bottom of the loop is outside the field.
 The metal has mass density $\rho_\mathrm{m}$ and electrical resistivity $\rho_\mathrm{res}$.
-The loop has edge length $L$, and is made of a rectangular wire with very small transverse dimensions $w$ and $l$.
+The loop has edge length $L$, and is made of a rectangular wire with very small transverse dimensions $w$ and $l$.*
+### 3.A
+#### 3.A.1

-**a.i)** *What is the EMF around the loop in terms of the downward speed $v$ of the loop?*
+*What is the EMF around the loop in terms of the downward speed $v$ of the loop?*
 $$\begin{align}
 \mathrm{EMF}(t)&=\dfrac{d\Phi_\mathrm{B}}{dt}\\
 &=\dfrac{d(B\cdot A(t))}{dt}\\
 &=B\cdot\dfrac{d(L\cdot y(t))}{dt}\\
 \Aboxed{\mathrm{EMF}(t)&=BLv}\\
 \end{align}$$
+#### 3.A.2

-**a.ii)** *Assume the loop reaches terminal velocity before it passes entirely outside the field, and derive an expression for the terminal speed of the loop.*
+*Assume the loop reaches terminal velocity before it passes entirely outside the field, and derive an expression for the terminal speed of the loop.*

 Electrical Power (Lost to heat):
 $$\begin{align}